-HOUSE EVENTS

-House Service/Celebration

-This is held biennially to celebrate the pupils of the House, their achievements, our House history and to showcase some of the talents of our current pupils.
-All members of the House, their parents and former members of House are invited to attend.

-House Competitions

-House competitions cover a vast array of interests, both sporting and non-sporting in order to encourage as many pupils as possible to take full part.
-While the majority of House competitions take place internally on Wednesday afternoons throughout the School year, please look out for invitations to certain House events which parents may attend, such as the Barney Run and Sports Day.

-REWARDS AND SANCTIONS

-Bronze, Silver and Gold Headmaster's Certificates are also awarded for receiving over 20, 30 and 50 merits in a term.
-The House also awards weekly prizes to the girl with the most merits each week.
-An award is made each term to the member of the House who, in the opinion of the House Staff, has contributed the most to that term.
+REWARDS AND SANCTIONS Bronze, Silver and Gold Headmaster's Certificates are awarded for receiving over 20, 30 or 50 merits in a term.
+The House also awards weekly prizes to the girls with the most merits.
+An award is made each term to the member of the House who, in the opinion of the House staff, has contributed most that term.
 If academic progress or behaviour is below a satisfactory standard, it may be necessary for a pupil to be placed on report for a short period.
 This requires teachers to comment upon work and conduct on a lesson by lesson basis and is taken home for countersignature each day of the sanction period.
 The Tutor reviews and signs the report each day and contacts home if they see the need for more dialogue.
 The Housemistress and Tutor will liaise if such action needs to be taken.
 Sanctions for inappropriate behaviour in School are not common.
 Mundane matters are quickly dealt with by House Tutors.
 More serious matters should be referred to the Housemistress or the Assistant Housemistress.
 Serious infringements must be referred to the Senior Management Team.

-CONTACT WITH HOME

-Routine home contact will happen via assessments, reports and parents' evenings.
+CONTACT WITH HOME Routine home contact will happen via assessments, reports and parents' evenings.
 The Housemistress or Tutors generally make phone calls to address other issues as they arise.
 Parents are encouraged to call the Housemistress if they have any issues they wish to address.
 Parents should expect a call from their daughter's Tutor if they have any immediate concern about attendance, lateness and academic progress.
 Parents can also contact Tutors to request a meeting in person or on the phone.
 There is a direct telephone line to the Housemistress' study (01833 696029) which parents and guardians are encouraged to use freely to discuss any aspect of their child's education.
-The Housemistress is in the House Office by 8.10am most days, between 4pm and 5pm most days and a member of staff will be there at lunchtimes (1.15pm-1.50pm).
+The Housemistress is in the House Office by 8.10am most days, between 16:00 and 17:00 most days and a member of staff will be there at lunchtimes (13:15-13:50).
 The Housemistress can also be contacted by email at bowes@barneyschool.org.uk.
 Parents and guardians are welcome to arrange meetings with the Housemistress and/or their daughter's Tutor at any point throughout the term.

-The School sends out a weekly email with any pertinent letters that staff wish parents to read..
+The school sends out a weekly email with any pertinent letters that staff wish parents to read.
 We hope this gives you a flavour of life in Bowes House, and excites you as you prepare for life at Barney.
-The key thing to remember is that there is always someone on hand to help - that is very important to us.
+The key thing to remember is that there is always someone on hand to help that is very important to us.

-BARNARD CASTLE SCHOOL